Ancient Rome (painting): History

-In 1749, Giovanni Pannini painted the Gallery of Cardinal Silvio Valenti-Gonzaga, a painting representing Silvio Valenti-Gonzaga inside a huge gallery whose walls are covered with reproductions of the paintings he owns.
+In 1749, Giovanni Pannini painted the Gallery of Cardinal Silvio Valenti Gonzaga, a painting representing Valenti Gonzaga inside a huge gallery whose walls are covered with reproductions of the paintings he owns.
 This composition, featuring an imaginary architecture dedicated to the exhibition of an artistic collection, is the basis of the Gallery of Views.

 Between 1753 and 1757, Count Étienne François de Choiseul, Louis XV's ambassador to Rome in the 1740s, commissioned four paintings from Pannini: the Galleries of Views of Ancient Rome and Modern Rome, a view of the Place Saint-Peter and an Interior of St. Peter's Basilica.
 These paintings were made between 1754 and 1757.
-In 1757, the Comte de Choiseul commissioned a second execution of these four paintings from him.
+In 1757, the Count de Choiseul commissioned a second execution of these four paintings from him.

 In 1758-1759, Pannini produced another version of the two Galleries on behalf of Claude-François de Montboissier de Canillac de Beaufort, abbot of Canillac and charge d'affaires at the French embassy in Rome.
 These versions are not identical to the previous ones: the paintings and sculptures are not depicted as hanging in the same places, some are missing between the two versions and the figures do not occupy the same positions.